FawkesOficial/st/README.md

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever:

+---

+## Shell Priorities:

+I did change the way st chooses wich program to run when called and therefore, the way it chooses wich shell to run.
+By default, if run without any arguments, `st` will run whatever $SHELL is set to and if that isn't set, it will look in `/etc/passwd` for a shell to run.
+What I did for this build was switch this order so that `st` will look for a shell in `/etc/passwd` first.
+This is usefull because now you can change wich shell `st` is going to run using `chsh`.

+Example:

+`chsh -s /bin/zsh`

+---

 ## Unique features (using dmenu)

 + **follow urls** by pressing `alt-l`